hugheylab/seeker/readme.md

 # seeker
-`seeker` is an R package for processing sequencing data, especially RNA-seq data.
+`seeker` is an R package for fetching and processing sequencing data, especially RNA-seq data.
 Hopefully it helps you get to what you're after before the day you die.

 ## Installation